What is Support Delivered?

 Designated Mental Health Agencies in each VT county have clinicians trained to provide perinatal mental health support to parents, children, and families.
 Many agencies have support groups for coping with pregnancy or adjusting to life with a new baby.
 Find more information please click here.

-Postpartum Support International provides telephone and text support, online groups and meetings 5 days a week, and peer mentors.
+Postpartum Support International Postpartum Support International provides support, information and encouragement by telephone and text, online groups and meetings 5 days a week, and peer mentors.
 Resources are also available for perinatal mental health providers.
-Vermont's chapter of Postpartum Support International provides a VT based warm line with local coordinators who offer support, information, and encouragement.
 Virtual support groups can be accessed at their website.

 Perinatal Mood and Anxiety Consultation Service Medical providers in need of consultation and education regarding PMADs are encouraged to contact the Perinatal Mood and Anxiety Consultation Service at the University of Vermont Medical Center at (802) 847-4758.